Inductive Bias of Multi-Channel Linear Convolutional Networks with Bounded Weight Norm: Networks with multi-channel inputs

 \subsection{Role of output channel size \texorpdfstring{$\boldsymbol{\COut}$}{C}}

-For multi-channel inputs, we first observe that multiple output channels can be necessary to merely realize all linear maps.
-The following lemma is proven in Appendix~\ref{appendix:proofsmulti-input-realize} by showing that the sub-network corresponding to each output channel can realize a matrix in $\bR^{\Dim\times\CIn}$ of rank at most $\KerSize$. \begin{restatable}{lemma}{realizability} For any $\KerSize,\COut$ and $\CIn$, in order for the the network represented by $\ParMatrixFn{(\UU,\V)}$ in eq.~\eqref{eq:w-uv-multiinput} to realizes all linear maps in $\bR^{\Dim\times\CIn}$ it is necessary that $\KerSize\cdot\COut\ge \min\crl{\CIn,\Dim}$. \end{restatable}

-In contrast to single input channels, Lemma \ref{lemma:realizing} demonstrates that, the model class realized by linear convolutional networks over multi-channel inputs, and consequently the induced regularizer, \textit{does} depend on number of output channels $\COut$.
+For multi-channel inputs, we first observe that multiple output channels can be necessary to realize all linear maps.
+To see this, we show that the sub-network corresponding to each output channel can realize a matrix in $\bR^{\Dim\times\CIn}$ of rank at most $\KerSize$, which places an upper bound on the total rank achievable by the full network (see a proof in Appendix \ref{appendix:proofsmulti-input-realize}).
+This implies the following lemma: \begin{restatable}{lem}{realizability} For any $\KerSize,\COut$ and $\CIn$, in order for the the network represented by $\ParMatrixFn{(\UU,\V)}$ in eq.~\eqref{eq:w-uv-multiinput} to realize all linear maps in $\bR^{\Dim\times\CIn}$ it is necessary that $\KerSize\cdot\COut\ge \min\crl{\CIn,\Dim}$. \end{restatable} In contrast to single input channels, Lemma \ref{lemma:realizing} demonstrates that, the model class realized by linear convolutional networks over multi-channel inputs, and consequently the induced regularizer, \textit{does} depend on number of output channels $\COut$.
 Nonetheless, similar to single input channel networks, we can again obtain an SDP relaxation $\RSDPkCin{\W}{\KerSize}{\CIn}$ for $\RkCinCout{\W}{\KerSize}{\COut}{\CIn}$ that is independent of $\COut$.
-This SDP relaxation is derived very similarly to the case of single input channels.
-In the interest of space, we defer the derivation of the relaxation to Appendix~\ref{appendix:proofsmulti-input-SDP}.